gf-apis/sessions-api/README.md

 ![Google Cloud Function Setup](https://raw.githubusercontent.com/gf-apis/guide/master/images/gcp-create-function-1.png)

 1) The name of your Google Cloud Function will also be the endpoint name.
 So, if you name your function "session", the endpoint served will also be called "session".
-Name it anything you deem fit.
+You can name it anything you like.

 2) Select HTTP Trigger.